ahmed-kaiser/datastructure_and_algorithm_python/README.md

 # Datastructure & Algorithm
-In this repositori, the data structure and algorithm problems been solved using Python.
+In this repositori, the data structure and algorithm problems have been solved using Python.